ibm-messaging/mq-container/docs/building.md

 1. Create a `downloads` directory in the root of this repository
 2. Download MQ from [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/) or [IBM Fix Central](https://www.ibm.com/support/fixcentral), and place the downloaded file (for example, `IBM_MQ_9.1.2_UBUNTU_X86-64.tar.gz`) in the `downloads` directory
 3. Run `make build-advancedserver`
+4. Alternatively, to skip copying MQ to a local path, you can also provide an url(to be set as MQ_DOWNLOAD_URL) to download MQ during the build.
+For ex:`MQ_DOWNLOAD_URL=http://localhost/IBM_MQ_9.1.2_UBUNTU_X86-64.tar.gz make build-advancedserver`

 > **Warning**: Note that MQ offers two different sets of packaging on Linux: one is called "MQ for Linux" and contains RPM files for installing on Red Hat Enterprise Linux and SUSE Linux Enterprise Server.
 The MQ container build uses a Red Hat Universal Base Image, so you need the "MQ for Linux" RPM files.